jaehyeon-kim/jaehyeon-kim.github.io/content/blog/2024-12-19-beam-examples-10/index.md

     - It tracks for which parts of the restriction processing has been completed.
     - It extends from the `RestrictionTracker` base class.

-The Python SDK has a built-in restriction (`OffsetRange`) and restriction tracker (`OffsetRangeTracker`), and we will use them in this post.
+The Python SDK has a built-in restriction (`OffsetRange`) and restriction tracker (`OffsetRangeTracker`).
+We will use both the built-in and custom components in this post.

-An advanced SDF has the following components for watermark estimation, and we will use them in the next post.
+An advanced SDF has the following components for watermark estimation, and we will use them in this post.

 - watermark state
     - It is a user-defined object.
 In its simplest form it could just be a timestamp.